Tarsdorf: History

 Finds in the Weilhart Forest indicate that the Tarsdorf area had already been settled by the Neolithic.
 Burial mounds from the Hallstatt period have been discovered.
-The area was settled by Celts around 500 BCE.
+The area was settled by Celts around 500 BC.

 In the Roman era, the road from Salzburg to Burghausen led through Tarsdorf.
 It ran through Hofweiden, Tarsdorf and Hörndl.
-The remains of a rustic villa, a millstone, shards of bowls, bricks from an underfloor heating system, pieces of plaster and a silver coin, all dating back to the first four centuries CE, have been discovered between Hofweiden and Tarsdorf.
+The remains of a rustic villa, a millstone, shards of bowls, bricks from an underfloor heating system, pieces of plaster and a silver coin, all dating back to the first four centuries AD, have been discovered between Hofweiden and Tarsdorf.

 In the sixth centuries the immigrating Bajuwars, ancestors of today's Bavarians, cleared large parts of the Weilhart-forest.